Tongji (spirit medium)

-A tongji or jitong is a person believed to have been chosen by a particular shen "god; spirit" as the earthly vehicle for divine expression.
+A tongji or jitong is a person believed to have been chosen by a particular shen (chinese deity) or spirit as the earthly vehicle for divine expression.
 The Chinese differentiate a wu 巫 "shaman; healer; spirit medium" who gains control of forces in the spirit world versus a tongji who appears to be entirely under the control of forces in the spirit world.